SFDO-Tooling/CumulusCI/docs/robot_debugger.md

 Once the `Breakpoint` keyword is encountered you will be given a prompt from which you can interactively issue commands.

-For the following examples we\'ll be using this simple test:
+For the following examples we'll be using this simple test:

 ```robotframework
 *** Settings ***